Best Android phones 2014: Top smartphones to look out for

 Which is the best Android phone to buy?
-It’s a question that doesn’t have a straightforward answer, but we pick out the top Android-running smartphones to help you out.
+Do you go HTC, Samsung or Sony?
+It’s a question that doesn’t have a straightforward answer, but we pick out the top Android-running smartphones of 2014 to help you out.

-There are high-end smartphones like the HTC One and the Samsung Galaxy S4.
-Then there’s a whole host of cheap Android phones from manufacturers like Huawei, LG and ZTE.
+There are high-end smartphones like the HTC One, the Samsung Galaxy S4 and Sony Xperia Z1.
+Then there’s a whole host of cheap Android phones from manufacturers like Huawei and ZTE.
 It seems like everyone is making a Google-running phone these days, which makes the selection process even more of a headache.

 If you are happy to spend big on a monthly contract or buy a high-end Android smartphone outright, you‘ll get the hardware that pushes the operating system to its limits.
 Think power-mongering quad-core processors, huge HD touchscreens and the kind of camera that means you can finally ditch the compact.